jwigley/docker-smokeping-speedtest/README.md

 Results are displayed under the 'Speed Tests' menu in Smokeping.
 This can be modified by via the Probes and Targets config files as per the instructions at https://github.com/mad-ady/smokeping-speedtest.

-The default configuration runs speedtests with the [Sivel](https://github.com/mad-ady/smokeping-speedtest/tree/master#smokepingprobesspeedtest-sivel) probe.
-If you'd like to use the offical Ookla speedtest instead, uncomment the Ookla section in your Targets config.
-The Ookla speedtest cli requires you to accept a license on first use.
+The default configuration runs speed tests with the official Ookla speedtest cli tool.
+The tool requires you to accept a license on first use.
 Alternatively you can add the `--accept-license` flag to the `extraargs` parameter in your Probes config.

+Smokeping-speedtest can also be configured to use [Sivel's speedtest-cli](https://github.com/sivel/speedtest-cli) tool.
+See the example config in your Targets config file.
+For best performance and reliable test results, it is recommended to use the official Ookla cli tool for testing internet speeds greater than 100Mbps.

 ## ssh probe